 - The student shall be given an opportunity to testify and to present evidence and witnesses.
 The student shall have an opportunity to hear and question adverse witnesses.
 In no case shall a hearing committee consider written or recorded statements against him/her unless he/she has been advised of their content and the names of those who made them, and unless he/she has been given an opportunity to rebut unfavorable inferences which might otherwise be drawn.

 - All matters upon which the decision may be based shall be introduced into evidence at the hearing.
 The decision shall be based solely upon such matters.
 The admissibility of evidence shall be determined by the hearing board or officer and subject to review through appeal.

 - The hearing shall be private unless the student requests an open hearing.

 Purpose of the Appeals Board

-- The Student Appeals Board is only a recommending board to the Vice President of Student Services.
+- The Student Appeals Board is only a recommending board to the Vice President of Student Services and Diversity.
 The Vice President makes the final decision.

 - The Student Appeals Board does not handle affirmative action issues, grade change issues, or policies within the classroom, disciplinary issues or student financial aid appeals.

 - Affirmative action issues must follow Board of Regents Handbook policies for discrimination/sexual harassment.
-Affirmative action issues are referred to the Affirmative Action Officer or the Dean of Equity and Inclusion.
+Affirmative action issues are referred to the Director of Human Resources.